 - Corangamite (Otways)

-- develop region-specific identification kits
+- develop region-specific education kits

-- run workshops
+- run workshops and field trips for:

 Those data records will help clarify distribution, species abundance and pinpoint areas needing further research.
 Once the project is underway, we will encourage groups to share their knowledge with others in their community.